Effective change management: in theory and action

 We live in a world of rapid, relentless, continuous, and ever-faster rates of change.
 Change becomes the norm and change within change is ever-growing.
 Therefore, the ability to successfully navigate through change is becoming more and more important.

-In theory, there are four frameworks to managing change:
+In theory, there are four frameworks for managing change:

 - Kurt Lewin’s 3-step change management model